libigl/libigl/tutorial/tutorial.md

 This concept of local rigidity will be revisited shortly in the context of surface parameterization.

+## Fast Automatic Skinning Transformations

+- Can be seen as fast, subspace optimization for ARAP,

+- Or as a automatic method to find the best skinning transformation degrees of freedom

+Optimization in two steps:

+- subspace

+- grouping

+### ARAP with grouped edge-sets

+![The example `FastAutomaticSkinningTransformations` compares a full (slow) ARAP deformation on a detailed shape (left of middle), to ARAP with grouped rotation edge sets (right of middle), to the very fast subpsace method (right).](images/armadillo-fast.jpg)

 # Chapter 5: Parametrization [500]